 Tuhin Chakrabarty

 My research interests are broadly in AI, NLP and Human AI Interaction and my goal is to design and build reliable AI systems that can handle implicature and ambiguity, understand human behavior and are aligned with the requirements humans have from technology.
+I often rely on knowledge, methods, and perspectives from multiple disciplines to address complex problems or questions that cannot be fully understood or solved within the boundaries of Computer Science.
 Some of the research directions I am very excited about:

 1) Long Form Text Generation Evaluation: How can we design better ways to evaluate long-form text generation by drawing on technical skills from computer science and design in combination with other disciplines, including the humanities, to expand the communities?

-2) Evaluation for Reasoning and Explanability: How can we build good evaluations that facilitate both understanding and explainability of complex reasoning patterns in both language ( [1],[2] ) and vision.
+2) Evaluation for Reasoning and Explainability: How can we build good evaluations that facilitate both understanding and explainability of complex reasoning patterns in both language ( [1],[2] ) and vision.

-3) Design for Human AI Alignment: Todays powerful AI systems are supported by RLHF which converts human feedback/preferences to meaninful training signal.
+3) Better Design and Improvement of Human AI Alignment: Todays powerful AI systems are supported by RLHF which converts human feedback/preferences to meaninful training signal.
 For complex tasks this is a fundamental bottlenck as feedback can be inherently noisy.
 How can we design better ways to elicit human feedback that improve alignnment?

 4) Human AI Collaboration: AI technologies, created by humans and for humans, will increasingly shape future of workforce.
 How can we design better collaboration strategies and human computer interaction interfaces that understand user intention and preferences, and help them solve tasks efficiently.